thomasebsmith/data-structures/priorityQueue.md

 item with the highest priority.

 ## Implementations
-Priority queues are commonly implemented using binary heaps.
+Priority queues are commonly implemented using binary heaps (e.g. with the `std::..._heap` family of functions in C++).

 ## Interface
 For a priority queue with items of type T and priorities of type P: